 2025 Africa Evidence Summit

-On June 23-24, 2025, the Center for Effective Global Action (CEGA) and the Network of Impact Evaluation Researchers in Africa (NIERA) will co-host the 13th annual Africa Evidence Summit, focusing on “Better Data for Decision-Making.”
+On June 23-24, 2025, the Center for Effective Global Action (CEGA) and the Network of Impact Evaluation Researchers in Africa (NIERA) co-hosted the 13th annual Africa Evidence Summit, focusing on “Better Data for Decision-Making.”

-The Summit will spotlight cost-effective, policy-relevant, transparent, and inclusive research.
-Sessions will focus on climate change, agriculture, education, labor, financial inclusion, and other topics related to economic development in sub-Saharan Africa.
-The event will also amplify African scholars’ voices, incubates new collaborations, and innovates better ways to integrate evidence into decision-making.
+The Summit spotlighted cost-effective, policy-relevant, transparent, and inclusive research.
+Sessions focused on climate change, agriculture, education, labor, financial inclusion, and other topics related to economic development in sub-Saharan Africa.
+The event also amplified African scholars’ voices, incubated new collaborations, and innovated better ways to integrate evidence into decision-making.

 About the Africa Evidence Summit